tailsdotcom/coding-test/README.md

 Remember that this test is your opportunity to show us how you think.
 Be clear about how you make decisions in your code, whether that is with comments, tests, or how you name things.

 ## What to do

+Follow the three steps below to submit your coding test to us.

 ### First